 Flying a drone in London is not something we often undertake.
 The London airspace is one of the busiest in the world and we need to apply for special permissions to complete projects in this airspace.

-We have been established for over five years and bring a wealth of experience along with us.
+We have been established for over six years and bring a wealth of experience along with us.
 We're more than just a drone company, we have the eye and detail to get exactly what you want.

 The Inspire 2 carries a DJI X5s an industry leading drone camera, capable of filming up to 5.2K RAW and is comparable to the Arri Alexa.